Skip to navigation Skip to content

 An assessor can recommend/conduct an assessment by file format in any of the following circumstances:

-• There is a history of customer aggression or a Managed Service Plan (MSP), precluding contact by face to face, video conference, or phone
+• A history of customer aggression exists or a Managed Service Plan (MSP), precluding contact by face to face, video conference, or phone

 • The customer is deceased

-• The customer’s condition or circumstances prevent contact by phone, face to face, or video conference (for example, customer is in prison or psychiatric confinement)
+• The customer's condition or circumstances prevent contact by phone, face to face, or video conference.
+For example, the customer is in prison or psychiatric confinement

-• Where evidence exists the customer's medical condition impacts their ability to discuss their functional impairment or work capacity
+• When evidence exists the customer's medical condition impacts their ability to discuss their functional impairment or work capacity

 • It is a sensitive escalated case, or

-• It is the preferred format to implement a Merits Review via Administrative Appeals Tribunal, or court case
+• It is the preferred format to implement a Merits Review through the Administrative Review Tribunal (ART), or court case

 Note: where the customer has a correspondence nominee, assessors must consider their involvement in an assessment to support the customer to discuss their impairment.